vipulkindarkhediya/vipulkindarkhediya/README.md

 ## 🙋‍ About Me

-- 🎓 Studying Bachelors's in Computer Application at <a href="https://jmpaneracollege.co.in/"> <b>J.M.
-Panera Arts, Commerce & Computer Science College Manavadar</b></a>
+- 🎓 Studying Bachelors's in Computer Application at (J.M.
+Panera Arts, Commerce & Computer Science College Manavadar)[https://jmpaneracollege.co.in/"]

 - 📫 How to reach me: <a href="mailto:vipulkindarkhediya1204@gmail.com"> <b>vipulkindarkhediya1204@gmail.com </b></a>